What Is Delayed Financing For Cash Deals?

 No financing is utilized to facilitate the purchase when buying a house with cash.
 Under the terms of an all-cash deal, buyers pay out of pocket for properties that they’re seeking to acquire.
 All-cash purchases can happen in a variety of circumstances.

 Some buyers are interested in purchasing properties that are currently uninhabitable or in need of extensive work, with an eye toward rehabbing them either to live in themselves or to rent out for a profit.
 These individuals are known as rehabbers.

 Real Estate Investors

 Real estate investors looking for discounts frequently buy properties at auction and seek out foreclosure and short sale opportunities, which require them to be able to move quickly to closing.
 Under both circumstances, an all-cash deal is appropriate.

 Who Is Eligible For Delayed Financing?

 There are eligibility rules in place that govern which loan applicants can capitalize on the practice of delayed financing, including but not limited to the following:

 - The total amount of the mortgage loan obtained can’t exceed the purchase price plus closing costs, prepaid fees and points.
 If you wish to access a property’s increase in value following renovations, you’ll need to wait 6 months and do a standard cash-out refinance.

 - Applicants must be able to prove they paid for the property in cash.

-- Applicants must be able to provide documented proof of the initial source of the cash that was used for the purchase (in order to satisfy rules and regulations aimed at curtailing money laundering).
+- Applicants must be able to provide documented proof of the initial source of funds that was used for the purchase (in order to satisfy rules and regulations aimed at curtailing money laundering).